Scheduling backups - file settings

 If you have selected multiple databases, multiple backup types, or both, you can specify only one folder for the split backup files; the files will be named automatically.

 In Files per backup, type or select the number of files into which you want each backup to be split (maximum 32).

-If you want a copy of the backup files to be uploaded to the linked hosted storage bucket when the backup has completed, select Copy to hosted storage.
-In order to upload to hosted storage, the SQL Server must be linked to a hosted storage bucket.
-You can link an account/bucket from within the wizard:
+If you want a copy of the backup files to be uploaded to your Hosted Storage account when the backup has completed, select Copy to hosted storage.
+In order to upload to hosted storage, the SQL Server must be linked to a SQL Backup Pro Hosted Storage account.
+You can link an account from within the wizard:

-For more information, see Backing up to Cloud Storage Settings.
+For more information, see Backing up to hosted storage.